 A revolutionary rethinking of everything we know about power

 It shapes every interaction we have, whether we're trying to get a two-year-old to eat green vegetables or ask for a promotion at work.
-But how do we really gain power?
-And what does it do to us?
+But how do we really gain and maintain power - through coercion or cooperation?
+What does it do to our behaviour?
+And what makes us lose power?
+In twenty revolutionary 'power principles', renowned psychologist Dacher Keltner turns everything we thought we knew about influence and status upside down, redefining power for our times.

 - 208 Pages